I want to get rid of...

 Computers

-If they cannot help you, bring your computer to any of our household waste recycling centres for no charge.
+Bring your non-working computer to any of our household waste recycling centres (HWRCs).

 Before visiting please wipe personal files prior to recycling or reuse.
 We cannot accept responsibility for protecting personal data left on computers.